dglozic/think2019-app/README.md

 # think2019-app
 App used to demo IBM Watson Studio AI training for a [Think 2019 presentation](https://myibm.ibm.com/events/think/all-sessions/session/6975A).
+It uses both IBM Watson Machine Learning and IBM Watson Visual Recognition to detect if a mushroom is edible or poisonous.
+The app is deployed in IBM Cloud at (https://mushroomtest.mybluemix.net).

 ## Requirements
 This is a Node.js application and requires Node v8 or higher.